varigence/docs/bimlflex/metadata-editors/_tip-restore-entities.md

 >[!TIP]
 > **How to Restore an Excluded or Deleted Entity**
 >
 > A deleted or excluded entity can be restored by flipping the appropriate flag back to `false`.
-> To view a deleted or excluded entity:
+> To view deleted or excluded entities:
 >
-> 1. Go to your **BimlFlex Options**
+> 1. Navitage to **BimlFlex Options**
 > 1. Enable *Show Deleted* and/or *Show Excluded*
 > 1. Click **Apply**
 >
 > ![Enabled Deleted Entities](images/bimlflex-app-options-show-deleted.png "Enabled Deleted Entities")
-> This will allow deleted and/or exlcuded entities to appear.
-Please ensure that the option is disabled once the deleted member has been restored.
+> This will allow deleted and/or excluded entities to appear.
+> Please ensure that the option is disabled once the deleted/excluded member has been restored.